anirbanbasu/tldrlc/README.md

 ## Installation

 If you want to run this app in a Docker container then you can skip the installation of Python dependencies.
 The process of running the app with Docker is described below in the usage section.
-You may still need to setup the language models, documents, index and graph storage.
+You may still need to setup the language model provider, and the storages for documents, indices and graphs.

 ### Python dependencies